-The shift in expenditure away from direct funding in the period from 2010 to 2016 was marked.
+The shift in expenditure away from direct funding from 2010 to 2016 was marked.
 Overall spending changed little in cash terms as higher loan subsidy amounts outweighed cuts in funding for teaching.

-Up to 2018-19
+Up to 2019-20

-Estimated overall spending levels up to 2018-19 are given opposite.
+Estimated overall spending levels up to 2019-20 are given opposite.

 They include the subsidy element or economic cost of loans.
-For this chart an estimated RAB charge of 44.9% has been applied to loans in each year.44 Lower estimate s were made before the Prime Minister's announcement of changes to thresholds, but as the chart looks at lending made each year (and repaid over the following 30 years under the new terms) the current higher rate has been applied.
+For this chart an estimated RAB charge of 45% has been applied to loans up to 2017-18, then the higher rates (detailed earlier) for 208-19 and 2019-20.43 Lower estimates were made before the Prime Minister's announcement of changes to thresholds, but as the chart looks at lending made each year (and repaid over the following 30 years under the new terms) the current higher rate has been applied.
 Cuts in maintenance grants have been projected forward and converted to financial year figures.
 The funding data council data is that shown in the earlier table.

 The main pattern over these years is the shift from (maintenance) grants to loans.
 The real value of total public spending falls by 1.5% in real terms (on this basis) in 2017-18.
 There is a smaller fall in 2018-19 of 0.3% in real terms as spending on grants continues to fall.
-After 2018-19 we would expect no major change in the real value of these figures without any further policy changes, RAB charge revisions or unexpected patterns in student numbers
+Total funding increases by 0.9% in real terms in 2019-20 as loans increase and the impact of ending grants is smaller.
+After this we would expect no major change in the real value of these figures without any further policy changes, RAB charge revisions or unexpected patterns in student numbers